Skip to main content

 Receiving notices and other documents

-You may be asked to agree to receiving notices and other documents, such as a notice to vacate or a notice of entry, electronically, for example by email or SMS.
+You may be asked to agree to receiving notices and other documents, such as a notice to vacate or a notice of entry, electronically – for example, by email or text.

-When you are thinking about whether it suits you to receive notices by email or SMS, here are some of the matters to consider.
-You may want to think about whether:
+When you are thinking about whether it suits you to receive notices by email or text, you may want to think about whether:

 • You check your emails regularly, or not so often

-• You might not see notices because they could end up in your email account’s spam folder or be rejected by your inbox due to file size limitations
+• You might not see notices because they go to your spam folder or are rejected due to file size limitations

-• You do not always have enough phone or data credit to access your messages or emails
+• You always have enough phone or data credit to read your texts or emails

-• It is possible for you to download and read notices sent by SMS on your phone
+• It is possible for you to download and read notices sent by text on your phone

-If it does not suit you to receive documents by email or SMS, you do not have to agree.
+If it does not suit you to receive documents by email or text, you do not have to agree.

-If you do agree, make sure you check the details you provided can be clearly read to avoid notices going to a wrong email address or phone number.
+If you do agree, make sure you check the details you provided are clear, so notices go to the correct email address or phone number.

 If you agree, but later change your mind, you can withdraw your consent.

-If you want to withdraw your consent, you must notify the rental provider or their agent in writing, stating that you no longer wish to receive notices or other documents electronically.
+If you want to withdraw your consent, you must notify the landlord or agent in writing, stating that you no longer wish to receive notices or other documents electronically.
 Make sure you keep evidence that you withdrew your consent.

 How you give notices and other documents

-The rental provider or agent also has the option to say if they want to receive notices electronically.
+The landlord or agent also has the option to say if they want to receive notices electronically.
 If they do consent to this, they will need to provide an email address, mobile phone number or other electronic contact details.

-If they do not consent, notices and other documents you want to give the rental provider or their agent must be given in person or sent by post – registered post is recommended.
+If they do not consent, notices and other documents you want to give the landlord or agent must be given in person or sent by post – registered post is recommended.

 Bond

 You may be asked to pay a bond at the start of your tenancy.
 If your rent is $900 or less a week, you cannot be asked to pay a bond worth more than one month’s rent. [section 31, regulation 17].
-For more information about the laws relating to paying a bond and the rental provider’s responsibilities see our page, Bonds.
+For more information about the laws relating to paying a bond, and the landlord’s responsibilities, see our page on bonds.

 Rent

-Your rental agreement must include the amount of rent, when it is to be paid and the preferred way it is to be paid.
+Your lease must include the amount of rent, when it is to be paid and the preferred way it is to be paid.

 Rent in advance

-If your rent is payable weekly, the most you can be asked to pay in advance is two weeks rent [section 41].
+If your rent is payable weekly, the most you can be asked to pay in advance is 2 weeks rent [section 41].

 If the weekly rent is $900 or less, and the rent is payable monthly, the most you can be asked to pay in advance is one month’s rent [section 40, regulation 17].